-This is where enterprise resource planning (ERP) software comes in.
+This is where supply chain management enterprise resource planning (ERP) software comes in.
 ERP is a wide-ranging software solution that integrates and automates every aspect of business, and that includes supply chain management.
 It has proven to be an essential tool for ensuring that a business gets the right product to the right place at the right time, and it can keep the supply chain running smoothly as well as help a business expand and grow to greater success.

 How ERP Can Improve Your Supply Chain Management